 On the 20th November 2018, the so called trialogue involving the three European bodies (Parliament, Council and Commission) met in order to discuss the draft Regulation EC 2016/0084 related to fertilisers.
 As a reminder, this regulation will cover the marketing at European level of a wide variety of fertilising products including organic and mineral fertilizers, soil improvers, growing media and also biostimulants.

-During the course of this meeting, the trilogue reached an agreement on the draft law, particularly concerning the cadmium issue, which was one of the main points of contention.
-The European authorities have agreed on a limit of 60 mg of cadmium / kg of P2O5 and it will also be possible to indicate the wording ‘low cadmium content’ for fertilizers containing less than 20 mg / of kg P2O5.
+During the course of this meeting, the trialogue reached an agreement on the draft law, particularly concerning the cadmium issue, which was one of the main points of contention.
+The European authorities have agreed on a limit of 60 mg of cadmium / kg of P2O5 and it will also be possible to indicate the wording ‘low cadmium content’ for fertilisers containing less than 20 mg / of kg P2O5.
 It is already anticipated that this threshold will be reduced seven years after the entry into force of the text.
 The outcome of this meeting is therefore very encouraging.
 The text should be voted in early 2019, before the European elections, so that the regulation could be launched in 2022.

 Contact Staphyt regulatory for more information on the consequences of this new regulation and on the types of products covered by the draft Fertiliser Regulation.